Understanding Prenups: Benefits, Misconceptions, and Legal Steps for Couples

 Prenups Encourage Divorce

 Some think prenups can lead to divorce.
-However, prenups actually promote open communication about finances, bolstering marital stability.
+However, prenups promote open communication about finances, bolstering marital stability.
 By outlining financial expectations, conflicts over money can be reduced.

 Prenups Are Unromantic